-When most people think about buying a home in a condominium or community, they only consider the capital cost of buying the property.
-Things like HOA fees comes as a surprise to them because there isn’t much information available on how they work and what they cover.
+When most people think about buying a home in a condominium or single-home community, they only consider the capital cost of buying the property.
+Things like HOA fees come as a surprise to them because they were not properly informed about how they work or what they are used for.

-To help you understand HOA fees, we’ve put together a helpful guide with all the information you need on the subject.
-Read on for more.
+To help you understand HOA fees, we’ve put together a helpful guide with practical information you can use before you join an association.

 What is an HOA?

-Before we delve into HOA fees and what they cover, it’s important to explain what the ‘HOA’ stands for.
-The Homeowner’s Association is usually set up by the property developer to ensure that the condo building or living complex maintains the same standard of living over the years.
+Before we delve into HOA fees and what they cover, it’s important to explain what an HOA is, and how it differs from other residential communities.
+A Homeowners Association is usually set up by the property developer to ensure that the building or neighbourhood maintains the same standard of living even after decades have passed.
+Unlike other communities, members of HOAs must follow a set of rules, and pay fees.
+In return, members have access to amenities and don’t have to shovel sidewalks or mow their lawn.

 Some responsibilities of the HOA include maintaining common areas and making sure that the community has enough in its reserves for a rainy day.
-The HOA is also in charge of enforcing community rules and regulations to make certain that things run smoothly.
+The HOA is also in charge of enforcing community rules and regulations to make certain that people can enjoy a safe and clean living environment.

 In a nutshell, a well-functioning HOA is the foundation of a healthy planned community.
-It’s also the key to ensuring that the value of the asset continues to appreciate over the years.
+It’s also the key to ensuring that the value of the assets (the homes) continues to appreciate over the years.

-If your community is managed by a homeowner’s association, you will be required to pay monthly dues that contributes towards the cost of maintaining the property.
-It is also very common for fees to increase in correlation with the economy’s cost of living.
-HOA fees are usually mandatory, and failure to pay them could result in you getting evicted or your home being foreclosed.
+If your community is managed by a homeowners association, you will be required to pay monthly dues that contribute towards the cost of maintaining the property.
+It is also very common for fees to increase in correlation with inflation or changes to the state of the economy.
+HOA fees are mandatory, and failure to pay them could result in you getting evicted or your home being foreclosed.

-The expenses covered by your HOA fees will depend on the type of condo building or complex you’re buying into.
-With most condos, HOA fees cover things like maintenance of the outdoor property and common areas.
-This includes landscaping, swimming pool, gym, and snow removal.
-HOA dues might also pay for building insurance and add to the community’s reserve fund.
+The expenses covered by your HOA fees will depend on the type of condo building or neighbourhood you’re buying into.
+With most associations, HOA fees cover things like maintenance of the outdoor property and common areas.
+This includes landscaping, maintenance for swimming pools and gyms, and snow removal.
+HOA dues are also used for building insurance and the community’s reserve fund.

-Higher HOA fees typically mean that you’ll save money on “extras” like electricity, water, and heating, as the HOA will cover those expenses for you.
-Here’s an in-depth look at what HOA fees cover in different communities:
+Higher HOA fees aren’t necessarily bad.
+Typically, if you pay more for fees, you’ll save money on “extras” like electricity, water, and heating, as the HOA will cover those expenses for you.
+Here’s an in-depth look at what HOA fees cover in many communities:

 The reason your condo building or estate looks so beautiful is because of the well-maintained common areas.
-This ongoing maintenance costs money which is why you’re paying monthly HOA fees.
-Here are some of the amenities, systems, and equipment that need maintenance in a typical community:
+This ongoing maintenance costs money, which is why you’re paying monthly HOA fees.
+Here are some of the amenities, systems, and equipment that require regular maintenance/care:

 - Trash removal